bloom-lmh/awe-axios/docs/en/发起HTTP请求/Subitem Decorator.md

 ## Basic Introduction

-`axios-plus` defines some child decorators.
+`awe-axios` defines some child decorators.
 These decorators act like syntactic sugar, allowing users to configure things more conveniently.
 Let's look at an example:

 ```ts {7-16}
 @HttpApi({